csapoadam/adamsfusions/docs/_posts/2022-08-17-functorsoffunctions.markdown

 # Introducing contravariant functors (holding functions) that are also monads

-Now let's move on to the icing on the cake.
-An exciting tool for solving the problem dependency injection.
+Now let's move on to the icing on the cake: an exciting tool for solving the problem dependency injection.

-As a programmer, we are often confronted with the task of parameterizing the behavior of a system based on so-called environment variables.
+As developers creating large-scale applications, we are often confronted with the task of parameterizing the behavior of a system based on so-called environment variables.
 For example, in a test scenario, we might want to connect to a different database than the one used in production.
 We might also want to generate log messages that are more verbose than otherwise.
 This requirement forces us to pass around an environment object in the whole application, even if many parts of the application may have no use for it!

 Especially when we want to structure our application in a way that relies on functions composed together with functions of functions of functions, it would be akin to a nightmare if we had to change the signature of all functions and return values so that the composition would work.

-Let's see if we can't solve this problem by adding a bit of secret sauce to our earlier contravariant functor (or once I share it with you, not so secret sauce...)
+Let's see if we can't solve this problem by adding a bit of secret sauce to our earlier contravariant functor.

 #### Monadic contravariant functors

-Recall that a monad is just a functor that also exposes a *flatmap()* function.
+Recall that a monad is just a functional datatype that exposes a *flatmap()* function.
 Compared to *map()*, *flatmap()* will accept a function that maps not from the stored value type to a resulting stored value type, but from the stored value type to a new monad of the resulting stored value type.

 So, for example, if we have a functor *F\<A\>*, we could map a function *g: A -> B* onto it and obtain a functor *F\<B\>*.
 However, if we had a monad of type *M\<A\>*, we could flatmap a function *g: A -> M\<B\>* onto it to obtain a monad *M\<B\>*.
 The key difference is whether it is the flatmapped function that creates the new monad, or if it is the functor itself, onto which we are mapping our function, that has to wrap the result.